lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 # Introduction

 Small message sizes are very important for reducing energy consumption, latency, and time to completion in constrained radio network such as Low-Power Personal Area Networks (LPPANs) and Low-Power Wide Area Networks (LPWANs).
-Constrained radio networks are not only characterized by very small frame sizes on the order of tens of bytes transmitted a few times per day at ultra-low speeds, but also high latency, and severe duty cycles constraints.
-Some constrained radio networks are also multi-hop where the already small frame sizes are additionally reduced for each additional hop.
-Too large payload sizes can easily lead to unacceptable completion times due to fragmentation into a large number of frames and long waiting times between frames can be sent (or resent in the case of transmission errors).
+Constrained radio networks are not only characterized by very small frame sizes on the order of tens of bytes transmitted a few times per day at ultra-low speeds, but also by high latency and severe duty cycles constraints.
+Some constrained radio networks are also multi-hop, where the already small frame sizes are additionally reduced for each additional hop.
+Too large payload sizes can easily lead to unacceptable completion times due to fragmentation into a large number of frames and long waiting times between sending each frame (or resending frames, in the case of transmission errors).
 In constrained radio networks, the processing energy costs are typically almost negligible compared to the energy costs for radio and the energy costs for sensor measurement.
 Keeping the number of bytes or frames low is also essential for low latency and time to completion as well as efficient use of spectrum to support a large number of devices.
 For an overview of LPWANs and their limitations, see {{RFC8376}} and {{I-D.ietf-lake-reqs}}.

-To reduce overhead, processing, and energy consumption in constrained radio networks, IETF has created several working groups and technologies for constrained networks, e.g., (here technologies in parenthesis when the name is different from the working group): 6lo, 6LoWPAN, 6TiSCH, ACE, CBOR, CoRE (CoAP, OSCORE), COSE (COSE, C509), LAKE (EDHOC), LPWAN (SCHC), ROLL (RPL), and TLS (cTLS).
+To reduce overhead, processing, and energy consumption in constrained radio networks, IETF has created several working groups and technologies for constrained networks, e.g., (here technologies in parenthesis when the name is different from the working group): 6lo, 6LoWPAN, 6TiSCH, ACE, CBOR, CoRE (CoAP, OSCORE, Group OSCORE), COSE (COSE, C509), LAKE (EDHOC), LPWAN, SCHC, ROLL (RPL), and TLS (DTLS, cTLS).
 Compact formats and protocol have also been suggested as a way to decrease the energy consumption of Internet Applications and Systems in general {{RFC9547}}.

 This document analyzes and compares the sizes of Authenticated Key Exchange (AKE) flights and the per-packet message size overheads when using different security protocols to secure CoAP over UPD {{RFC7252}} and TCP {{RFC8323}}.
 The analyzed security protocols are DTLS 1.2 {{RFC6347}}, DTLS 1.3 {{RFC9147}}, TLS 1.2 {{RFC5246}}, TLS 1.3 {{RFC8446}}, cTLS {{I-D.ietf-tls-ctls}}, EDHOC {{RFC9528}} {{RFC9668}}, OSCORE {{RFC8613}}, and Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
 An AKE and a protocol for the protection of application data serve distinct purposes.
 An AKE is responsible for establishing secure communication channels between parties and negotiating cryptographic keys used for authenticated encryption.
 AKE protocols typically involve a series of messages exchanged between communicating parties to authenticate each other's identities and derive shared secret keys.
 TLS, DTLS, and cTLS handshakes as well as EDHOC are examples of AKEs.
 Protocols for protection of application data are responsible for encrypting and authenticating application-layer data to ensure its confidentiality, integrity, and replay protection during transmission.
 The TLS and DTLS record layers, OSCORE, and Group OSCORE are examples of protocols for protection of application data. {{handshake}} compares the overhead of mutually authenticated key exchange protocols, while {{record}} covers the overhead of protocols for protection of application data.
 The protocols are analyzed with different algorithms and options.
 The DTLS and TLS record layers are analyzed with and without 6LoWPAN-GHC compression {{RFC7400}}.
 DTLS is analyzed with and without Connection ID {{RFC9146}}.
 Readers are expected to be familiar with some of the terms described in RFC 7925 {{RFC7925}}, such as Integrity Check Value (ICV).